bbenz/spring-boot-todo-azurekeyvault/README.md

 - Spring JPA and MySQL for data persistence
 - Thymeleaf templae for the rendering.
+- Working on using Azure Key Vault for Authentication (this is a work in progress, the current app uses application.properties)

 To build and run the sample from a fresh clone of this repo: